While there are patents that cover OCB, I have decided to freely license

 This is a legal scholar’s clever approach for me

-to discourage others not to sue you for using OCB.
+to try to discourage others from suing you for using OCB.

 If you have a use for OCB in mind that is not covered by the above grants